istio/istio/architecture/ambient/ztunnel.md

 This includes things like its IP address, identity, metadata (name, namespace, app, version, etc), and whether it has a waypoint proxy associated.

 The `Service` aims to represent everything about a service (generally a `Service` or `ServiceEntry`).
-This includes things like its IP addresses and ports.
+This includes things like its IP addresses, ports and an associated waypoint proxy if it has one.

 ### Authorization Type